 3. Adjustment to Veterans Tuition Gap Program- This change allows veterans using the Veterans Tuition Gap Program to receive funds for fees and books, along with tuition.
 This allows institutions to better support veterans by using unspent funds that have been appropriated for the Veterans Tuition Gap Program.

 No, it is an either/or choice.
 WUE impacts a student’s ability to gain residency.
-A student must be off of WUE for 12 continuous months before being able to reclassify.
+A student must be off of WUE for 12 continuous months immediately prior to the requested term of reclassification before being able to reclassify.

 Our office encourages student/parents to run the numbers and include any scholarships/aid calculations.
 Please note that WUE does have a GPA requirement and is only available for 8 semesters, and some scholarship/aid programs have a resident or non-resident requirement.